symsmith/symsmith.github.io/src/content/blog/redux-toolkit-errors/index.md

 ## Creating a custom middleware

-In order to unwrap all actions by default, [this Github issue comment](https://github.com/reduxjs/redux-toolkit/issues/910#issuecomment-801211740) suggested to create a custom Redux middleware intercepting rejected actions like the example above, and instead throw the error associated with it.
-Their solution looks like this:
+In order to unwrap all actions by default, [this Github issue comment](https://github.com/reduxjs/redux-toolkit/issues/910#issuecomment-801211740) suggested creating a custom Redux middleware to intercept rejected actions like in the example above, and to instead throw the error associated with it.

 ```ts
 const throwMiddleware = () => (next) => (action) => {